aolkin/hrdc/docs/walkthrough.md

 NOTE: While additional characters can be added, characters for which callbacks were listed cannot be removed or edited, and must have actors cast as them.

+### Allowing Multiple Signatures

+If a show would like to allow a role to be signed for in addition to other roles in that same show, they should create the role as normal.
+Then, before cast lists are released, an administrator can use the Character admin page to check "Allow multiple signatures" for that character.
+Actors will then be able to sign for the given role in addition to other roles in that show.

 ### First-Round Cast Lists